adyshimony/bitcoin-notes/bitcoin-wallet-descriptors.md

 3. **Exchange Deposits**: Exchanges may use single-key descriptors for user deposit addresses
 4. **Simple Wallet Recovery**: Recovering funds when you have the public key but need to specify the exact script type

-### Descriptor Implementation in Bitcoin Core

-Bitcoin Core implements descriptors through the `descriptor.cpp` and related files.
-The parser and evaluation logic allow Bitcoin Core to:

-1. Parse descriptors from string format
-2. Generate addresses from descriptors
-3. Create scriptPubKeys for transactions
-4. Monitor for incoming transactions matching descriptors
-5. Sign transactions using the appropriate script formats

 ## Derivation Paths in Depth